strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 ### Refactoring Customer Credentials

-In LoopBack 3.x, we are storing user's password together with user data in the same model (table), which opens a lot of security vulnerabilities to deal with.
+In LoopBack 3.x, we store users' passwords together with user data in the same model (table), which opens a lot of security vulnerabilities to deal with.
 For example, when returning user data in HTTP response, the password property must be filtered out and when searching for users, the password must be excluded from the query.

 Our example [Shopping App](https://github.com/strongloop/loopback4-example-shopping) used to store user credentials together with other profile information too.
 In November, we refactored the domain model of our example app and extracted the password property into a new model `UserCredentials`.
 Beside the immediate benefits in increased security, this new domain model makes it easier to implement additional features in the future.
 For example: 2-factor authentication, and the password validation rule forbiding repeated use of the same password.